Mr-Jess/what-i-learned-in-week-0/jesses-week-0.md

-# `Jesses Week 0`
+# `*Jesses Week 0*`

 ---

+* *HELLO* code _enthusiasts_!
+My name is Jesse Passeri.
+Today below, is a list of coding terminology I have learned so far in week 0.
+Most terms at first seem complicated, but with a little typing time on the computer, programming starts to become clear.
+This is not a cheat sheet.
+This is a short record of what i took from these catagories below...

+---

 ## `Git`

+* Coordinates work among programmers across the world
 * Control system for tracking changes in projects files
-    * Coordinates work among programmers
-    * Allows any knowledge level programmer research project information
+* Allows any level programmer research project information

 ---

 ## `GitHub`